keplerlab/fb-bot-framework/README.md

 Sapient Razorfish - sapient
 ```

-Note : Every NLP engine have their own algorithm or ways to train your system.
+Note : Every NLP engine have their own algorithm or ways to train their system.
 In case of `WIT`, they rely on story based mechanism.
 For more information checkout https://wit.ai/

 ### Firebase Default Database

-This framework provides one dummy JSON object, which can be used to quickly import it to your database or Firebase database.
+This framework provides one dummy JSON object, which can be used to quickly import it to your Firebase database.
 This object contains mainly two mandatory objects.

-* `questions` - List of set of questions to ask to end user.
+* `questions` - List of set of questions to ask from end user.
 * `chatData` - User chat history to save to database.

 ```shell